sketch-hq/SketchAPI/docs/pages/plugins-releases-53.md

 // 10
 ```

-### You can now get access to an Artboard's background properties
+### You can now get access to an Artboard’s background properties

 [_GitHub pull request_]({{ site.github_repo }}/pull/311)